Sarah Jessica Parker

 Sarah Jessica Parker (born March 25, 1965) is an American actress and television producer.
-She is the recipient of numerous accolades, including six Golden Globe Awards and two Primetime Emmy Awards.
+In a career spanning over five decades, she has performed across several productions of both screen and stage.
+Her accolades include six Golden Globe Awards and two Primetime Emmy Awards.
 Time magazine named her one of the 100 most influential people in the world in 2022.

-She is known for her role as Carrie Bradshaw on the HBO television series Sex and the City (1998–2004), for which she won two Emmy Awards, four Golden Globe Awards for Best Actress in a Comedy Series and three Screen Actors Guild Awards.
-The character was widely popular during the airing of the series and was later recognized as one of the greatest female characters in American television.
-She later reprised the role in films Sex and the City (2008) and Sex and the City 2 (2010), as well as the revival seasons of And Just Like That...
-(2021–present).

-Parker made her Broadway debut at the age of 11 in the 1976 revival of The Innocents, before going on to star in the title role of the Broadway musical Annie in 1979.
+Parker made her Broadway debut at the age of 11 in the 1976 revival of The Innocents, going on to star in the title role of the Broadway musical Annie in 1979.
 She made her first major film appearances in the 1984 dramas Footloose and Firstborn.
-Her other film roles include L.A.
-Story (1991), Honeymoon in Vegas (1992), Hocus Pocus (1993), Ed Wood (1994), The First Wives Club (1996), The Family Stone (2005), Failure to Launch (2006), Did You Hear About the Morgans?
-(2009), and New Year's Eve (2011).
+Further films followed in the 1990s, including L.A.
+Story (1991), Honeymoon in Vegas (1992), Hocus Pocus (1993), Ed Wood (1994), and Mars Attacks!
+(1996).

+Parker gained global stardom with her portrayal of Carrie Bradshaw in the HBO comedy drama series Sex and the City (1998–2004), for which she won two Primetime Emmy Awards, four Golden Globe Awards for Best Actress in a Comedy Series, and three Screen Actors Guild Awards.
+She later reprised the role in the films Sex and the City (2008) and Sex and the City 2 (2010), as well as the revival series And Just Like That...
+(2021–2025).
+The character was widely successful and has been included in various lists of the greatest female American TV characters.

-In 2012, Parker returned to television for the first time since Sex and the City, portraying Isabelle Wright in three episodes of the FOX series Glee.
-She starred as Frances Dufresne in the HBO series Divorce (2016–2019), for which she was nominated for a Golden Globe Award.
-Since 2005, she has run her own production company, Pretty Matches, which has been creating content for HBO and other channels.
+Concurrently, Parker continued to appear in films, such as The Family Stone (2005), Failure to Launch (2006), Did You Hear About the Morgans?
+(2009), New Year's Eve (2011), and Hocus Pocus 2 (2022).
+Further television roles included her portrayal of Isabelle Wright in three episodes of the Fox musical series Glee (2012) and Frances Dufresne in the HBO comedy drama series Divorce (2016–2019), for which she was nominated for a Golden Globe Award.
+Since 2005, she has run her own production company, Pretty Matches, which has created content for HBO and other networks.

+Parker has been labeled a fashion icon, with her style, fashion ventures, and character styles garnering widespread media attention.
+Her multiple Met Gala appearances have also been widely publicized.